emicklei/melrose/docs/cli.md

     -http string
         address on which to listen for HTTP requests (default ":8118") -i  string
-        read expressions from a file
+        read a program from a file
     -v  boolean
         verbose logging

 ### control

 Commands to control the program itself are prefix with a colon `:`.
 With `:h` you get the list of known commands.